 BEST PLAYGROUNDS WITH WATER FEATURES

-Lafreniere Park (Metairie), Ormond Park (Destrehan), East Lakefront Children’s Park (Mandeville) are all well-maintained splash pads where you can take the kids to beat the heat.
-A splash park is also slated to open in City Park in the future.
+Lafreniere Park (Metairie), Ormond Park (Destrehan), East Lakefront Children’s Park (Mandeville), and Heritage Park (Slidell) are all well-maintained splash pads where you can take the kids to beat the heat.
 For more places for water fun in and around New Orleans click here.

 BEST PLAYGROUNDS FOR SWINGING